 To get us a closer look, REI sent Man Makes Fire a review unit.
 This is what we learned:

 REI says the men’s Stormhenge 850 Down Jacket weighs in at 1 lb.
-11 oz. but it doesn’t note which size that is (the men’s XL weighed in at 1 lb.
-12.75 ounces).
-REI reports that the women’s Stormhenge 850 weighs in at 1 lb.
-6 oz.
-Compared to synthetics of this size with comparable insulating capabilities, the Stormhenge 850 is extremely light.
+11 oz. (new Hybrid version weighs 1 lb.
+15.75 oz).
+REI reports that the women’s Stormhenge Down Hybrid weighs in at 1 lb.
+6 oz (new Hybrid version weighs 1 lb.
+10 oz).
+Compared to full synthetics of this size with comparable insulating capabilities, the Stormhenge Hybrid Down Jacket is very light.
 Compared to most excellent down jackets, it’s a bit heavy.
 On the other hand, if you take a heavily insulated ultralight down jacket and then add in the weight of a durable waterproof shell for skiing or a rain jacket — especially at the excellent price point of the Stormhenge — you’re going to break well past a pound.
 Of course, if you went that route — down jacket with a waterproof shell — you’re not going to get pit zips, a.k.a. underarm vents.
 If you’re active outside in cold weather, pit zips can be awesome.

-Meanwhile, the REI Co-op Stormhenge 850 Down Jacket is pretty straightforward in its design and construction.
-The insulation is mapped to hot and cold body spots, giving you more insulation where you need it and less where you don’t.
+Meanwhile, the REI Co-op Stormhenge Hybrid Down Jacket is pretty straightforward in its design and construction.
+The insulation is mapped to hot and cold body spots, giving you more insulation where you need it and less where you don’t — and now synthetic insulation in areas that are more likely to get wet.
 The baffles are welded to the shell to eliminate cold spots.
 The 3-way adjustable hood is super warm.
 The shoulders are seam-free, which can make backpack straps feel a bit more comfortable.